MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 16) CLIP is a multimodal model developed by OpenAI.
 It works based on contrastive learning.
 It is labeled on images with annotations.
 It has 2 backbones.
 The first backbone is an image model that converts an image to an embedding.
 The second backbone is a text model(Transformers) that converts a sentence to an embedding.
 For each batch, the model takes a positive pair(anchor image and its corresponding sentence) and many negative pairs(anchor image and its non-corresponding text).
 The model uses contrastive learning in learning.
 It minimizes the distance for positive pair and maximizes the distane for negative pair.
 It isn't a generative model.
 For example, I have an image.
 I want to learn which object is available in the image from a set(glass, bottle, plate).
 I can use CLIP for this case.

 17) Moco(Momentum Contrast) is a self supervised way to learn image embeddings.
 It produces learned representations of images.
 It is an alternative to SimCLR.
 Moco uses contrastive learning.
 Its training is easier than SimCLR.
+It has 2 networks named as Query Encoder and Momentum Encoder(handling negative pairs).

+18) Videomoco is a self supervised way for video represantation learning.

+19) Focal loss is especially useful for imbalanced datasets.